Ertuğrul: Biography

-Nothing is known with certainty about Ertuğrul's life, other than that he was the father of Osman; historians are thus forced to rely upon stories written about him by the Ottomans more than a century later, which are of questionable accuracy.
+Nothing is known for certain about Ertuğrul's life, except that he was the father of Osman.
+As a result, historians are compelled to rely on stories written about him by the Ottomans more than a century later, which are of questionable accuracy.

 According to the sources written c.
 100–150 years after the establishment of the Ottoman state, Ertuğrul's lineage is traced to Noah, through Oghuz Khagan.
 Ottoman historian and ambassador to the Qara Qoyunlu, Şükrullah states that Ertuğrul's lineage goes to Gökalp, a son of Oghuz Khagan.
 The author states that the information was shown during a court of Jahan Shah, from a book written in Mongolian script.
 Since historians like Şükrullah did not have any information about the lineage of the Oghuzes, they attributed Kayı Khan to Gök Alp[sic] (it should be "Khan" instead of "Alp") and not to Gün Khan.
 However, it is also possible that the Ottoman dynasty was a member of the Kayı tribe.

 An undated coin, from the time of Osman, with the text "Minted by Osman son of Ertuğrul", suggests that Ertuğrul was a historical figure.
 Another coin reads "Osman bin Ertuğrul bin Gündüz Alp", though Ertuğrul is traditionally considered the son of Suleyman Shah.

 Minted coin, contemporary with Osman I, indicating the existence of Ertuğrul.
 The coin reads as follows: